efterlevande/Flurry/README.md

 # Flurry-Discord-Bot
-Discord bot made in python
+ Feature Rich Discord bot made in python

 thank to <a href =https://github.com/breadtard>breadtard</a> for helping with the debugging code also thank to <a href=https://github.com/poopyyyyy>poopy</a> for help in testing stuff